It is important to plan a budget to make sure you can cover all the costs related to your university life.

 - your university-issued student card

 Opening a student bank account in Canada is free, but to activate the account, you will need to deposit a small amount of money.
-After opening an account, you will receive a bank debit card that will allow you to withdraw money at most automated bank teller machines, and will be accepted at most stores to pay for your purchases.
+After opening an account, you will receive a bank debit card that will allow you to withdraw money at most automated bank teller machines; it will also be accepted at most stores to pay for your purchases.

 Please note that it can be very difficult for an international student to obtain a credit card.
 We therefore recommend that you obtain a credit card in your home country.